ShahzainAhmed/MarksGrade/README.md

 - If the average is in between 80 and 90, “Grade: B” is printed.
 - If the average is in between 70 and 80, “Grade: C” is printed.
 - If the average is in between 60 and 70, “Grade: D” is printed.
+- If the average is anything below 60, “Grade: F” is printed.